-The only shots fired by either the Allies or Germans in Mayo during World War 2 happened on the 20th August 1940 when gunfire from a German bomber, attacking SS Macville near Blackrock Lighthouse off The Mullet, killing one young crew member from Waterford and damaging lantern panes.
+The only shots fired by either the Allies or Germans near County Mayo during World War 2 happened on the 20th August 1940 when gunfire from a German bomber, attacking SS Macville, near Blackrock Lighthouse off The Mullet, killed one of the collier’s young crew members who came from Waterford.